IT Administrator Job Opening

 • License-Exempt Child Care Providers

 Reimbursement applications will be processed on a first-come, first-served basis, and will only be available until the funding runs out.
-Applications are available by clicking HERE, or in our office.
+Applications are available by clicking HERE, or you may get them in our office.
 You may also request that an application be emailed to you by calling Rayma Ware at (707) 864-4634.
 Certain rules and restrictions apply, call for details.

 Note: Providers should also keep in mind that the cost of required training is tax deductible.